Mike Tyson offered a zoo attendant $10,000 to let him fight a gorilla.

 Paralympic medals have steel balls inside them which, when shaken, makes a rattling sound that helps notify visually impaired athletes to determine between medals.
 When shaken, each medal produces its own distinct sound.

 Brazilian footballer Carlos Kaiser staged his whole career for 24 years: he could barely kick a ball.
 In the first training session with every new team, the con man usually suffered a “muscle injury” that would keep him out for an indefinite period.

 Calling football “soccer” originated in Britain 200 years ago.
-It wasn’t until the 1980s that Britain began to phase out the name because it was “too American”.
+It wasn’t until the 1980s the name was phased out because it was thought to be “too American”.